dpande99/LearningApp-API-Testing/README.md

-# AI Onboarding Platform – API Testing Suite
+# LearningApp – API Testing Suite

-This repository contains Python scripts to test the endpoints of the **AI Onboarding Platform** hosted on AWS API Gateway.
+This repository contains Python scripts to test the endpoints of the **LearningApp** hosted on AWS API Gateway.
 The API provides capabilities such as document generation, RAG-based question answering, and more, tailored to user roles and experience levels.

 ## Repository Structure